-

 Course Description

-Risk Communication is the interactive exchange of information and opinions about hazards and risks, risk-related factors and risk perception.
+Risk Communication is an interactive exchange of information and opinions about

-This 3-day in classroom course presents the basics of risk communication as it is practiced in the U.S.A. with applications to food safety.
+This course presents the basics of risk communication as it is practiced in the USA with application to food safety.

-Prerequisite: While not required, it is recommended that this course be taken after you have completed our Introduction to Risk Analysis and the Regulatory Process and Risk Management course.
-Those two courses provide contextual information about risk analysis that is not repeated here.
+Prerequisite: While not required, it is recommended that Risk Management be taken prior to taking Risk Communication.
+This course provides contextual information about risk analysis this is not repeated in this course.

 Overview of Topics